 Retrospective analyses are also common in divorce.
 In a retrospective analysis, the appraiser will come up with a value for the property as of a certain date; for example, the date the divorce was first filed, or the date of the marriage.
 These types of appraisals are useful when the housing market undergoes a dramatic shift or when one partner owned the property before the marriage.

 Whenever a couple owns real estate, the equity in the property must be divided, regardless of whether or not one spouse is going to keep the home.
 Without an accurate appraisal, it is impossible to create a starting point for the negotiations regarding property division.

 Usually, the appraiser will charge a fee that may be several hundred dollars.
 This fee will be split between the parties, and may be taken out of the final value of the house.
 In addition, if the parties are planning to sell the house, the cost of a real estate agent or broker may also be subtracted from the value.

 Fairly and accurately dividing property and debts in a divorce case often requires the help of a skilled Washington family law attorney.
-The lawyers at Ashby Law have many techniques at their disposal to help divorcing couples split marital property in an equitable way, and achieve great successes using mediation, collaboration, and other dispute resolution methods.
+The lawyers at Pacific Northwest Family Law have many techniques at their disposal to help divorcing couples split marital property in an equitable way, and achieve great successes using mediation, collaboration, and other dispute resolution methods.

 To schedule a consultation, or to learn more about dividing marital property in a divorce, contact us today by calling 360-926-9112.